barbinbrad/bible/README.md

 ```

 ### Running the Scraper
-- In order to run the web scraper run `npm start`.\
+- In order to run the web scraper run `npm run scrape`.\
 - Before you run the scraper, it's useful to run `npm test`
-- The scraping is saved to `./app/public/bible.db`
+- The scraping is saved to `./output/bible.db`

 ### Building the Site
-- `cd app`
 - `npm run build`
-- The static site is published to `./app/out/`
+- The static site is published to `./output/`